 Mushroom gravy works perfectly!
 You can do it the quick and easy way by using a can of mushroom soup, or make your own from scratch.

-What to serve pork schnitzel with?
+What to serve crispy pork chops with?

 More Air Fryer Recipes you might enjoy!